Kanji Vada

 For The Kanji

-Mustard powder ferments and gives a tangy, aromatic taste.
+Mustard powder ferments and gives a tangy, aromatic taste to kanji.
 Powder yellow mustard seeds in a spice grinder or use store-bought powder.

 You can replace yellow mustard seeds with black mustard seeds, but the flavor could be different.

-Add some chopped beetroot, black carrots, or red carrots to the kanji.
+You can add some chopped beetroot, black carrots, or red carrots to the kanji for a taste change.

 For The Vada